-Which COVID-19 vaccine has the highest risk of reaction with dermal fillers?
+Which COVID-19 vaccine?
+Risk of reaction with dermal fillers

 As UK clinics prepare to reopen to patients this April – after the third national lockdown during twelve months of a coronavirus pandemic – it is vital that aesthetic practitioners understand and can appropriately discuss the currently available and approved COVID-19 vaccine and SARS-CoV-2 vaccinations and any potential risks in relation to aesthetic treatments.